 Lightspeed Retail for chip cards

-A Simple and Secure Switch to EMV and Apple Pay
+A simple and secure wwitch to EMV and Apple Pay

 What is EMV?

 Learn more about how to prepare your business for the switch to EMV and protect yourself against credit card fraud.
-Get our free EMV and Mobile Payments eBook.
+Get our free EMV and Mobile Payments guide.

 The U.S. has been plagued with the highest credit card fraud rate in the world for the last five years.
 Largely due to the lack of EMV regulations, 47% of all card fraud occurs in the U.S. (yet only 24% of global credit card transaction volume occurs here).